Yellowstone Horses at Eagle Ridge Ranch

 Q. What if we have never ridden a horse before?

-That’s not a problem!
+• That’s not a problem!
 Before every ride, our wranglers and guides teach a basic horsemanship and safety course.
 At this time we try to determine a guest’s level of ability.
 Using this determination, we then match our guests with the appropriate horses.
+If you are nervous, please let us know!
+We know exactly which horse will be best for you depending on your skill level and how comfortable you are.

 Q. Are we allowed to ride where we want to?

-Yes, after leaving the corral area the guide will stop and allow riders to change their locations.
+• Yes, after leaving the corral area the guide will stop and allow riders to change their locations.
 This can be done as often as you want during the entire ride; you do not have “assigned seats”.
 However, for safety purposes, we ask you not to break away from the group, or attempt to pass another horse while traveling.
 (Horses have a “pecking order” and might kick at, or run from another horse while trying to pass).
+Because of this pecking order, we do not ride side-by-side.

 Q. Grandma and Grandpa feel like they are past the age to ride horses, but they’d like to join us for the Western Cowboy Cookout.
 Is this an option?
 What is the cost?